Chizycodes/medical-triage-booking/README.md

 ## What I Would Improve Given More Time

 1. **Slot conflict prevention** - exclude already-booked slots from future `/assessment` responses.
-2. **Frontend tests** - Vitest + React Testing Library covering the questionnaire flow and store logic.
+2. **Frontend tests** - Vitest + React Testing Library covering the questionnaire, recommendation, and confirmation pages.
 3. **Docker Compose** - single `docker compose up` to spin up both services.
 4. **CI** - GitHub Actions workflow to run backend tests and lint the frontend on every push.
 5. **Real authentication** - JWT-based login endpoint on the backend with token validation on protected API routes.